notgmt1337/CSPath/docs/tutorial/index.rst

 This is basically what is called a "shortest-path problem".
 The keyword "shortest" need not refer to distance, but rather to the universal idea of cost.
 This interpretation is what abstractifies shortest-path algorithms and makes things such as friend-suggestions in Facebook possible.

 To formally introduce what a shortest-path problem is, we need to define some measures that rely heavily on graph theory terminology.
-If your graph theory is a bit rusty, please visit the `Bibliography`_ section.
+If your graph theory is a bit rusty, please visit the `bibliography`_ section.

 Installing CSPath
 ----------------------